-Blend Up a Fruit and Veggie-packed Smoothie
+Blend up a Fruit and Veggie-packed Smoothie

-While smoothies are also great for breakfast, they're actually great any time of day!
-Add a Frozen Garden Green Smoothie to an insulated travel tumbler and your little one can enjoy a frosty drink with their lunch.
+While Smoothies are also great for breakfast, they're actually great any time of day!
+Add a Frozen Garden Smoothie to an insulated travel tumbler and your little one can enjoy a frosty drink with their lunch.
 Or, pull the blender out for a quick, after school snack.
 We have kid-friendly Smoothie flavors including Jungle Breeze, Rollin' Oats and Berry-Nana-Rama.
 They'll get more than a 100 percent of their daily value of Vitamin A and K, which supports bone and brain health as well as a healthy immune system.

 Forgo Processed Snacks